 All three iPhones fared impressively in our testing, which included comparing their output to images shot by leading camera phones from Google and Samsung.
 (We've got a full comparison between the iPhone 11 Pro and Pixel 4.)
 The Night Mode feature is particularly welcome, letting Apple's new phones produce dramatically better shots in low light.
 In fact, the iPhone 11 Pro is our pick for the best camera phone.

 Still, on most shots, you'd be hard-pressed to tell the difference on what was captured by an iPhone 11 versus one of Apple's 11 Pro models.
 The big exception is portrait shots, since the iPhone 11 Pro and iPhone 11 Pro Max have the benefit of a telephoto lens for focusing on subjects.
-And if you really want to see the advances Apple has made with its cameras, check out our iPhone 11 vs. iPhone 8 face-off.
+And if you really want to see the advances Apple has made with its cameras in recent years, check out our iPhone 11 vs. iPhone 8 face-off.

 iPhone 11 vs. iPhone 11 Pros: Performance

-On paper, there's little to separate the iPhone 11 from the Pro models, as all three are powered by Apple's new A13 Bionic processor.
-And since the A12 Bionic in last year's phones already outperforms more recently released Android flagships, you'd be correct that the gap widens further with this new chip.
+On paper, there's little to separate the iPhone 11 from the Pro models, as all three are powered by Apple's A13 Bionic processor.
+And since the A12 Bionic from 2018's phones already outperformed more recently released Android flagships, you'd be correct that the gap widens further with this new chip, though the Snapdragon 865 powering the year's top Android phones has pulled some models closer to the iPhone 11.

 When introducing the iPhone 11 Pro, Apple told us to expect 20% performance improvements from the CPU, GPU and neural processor contained within the A13.
 And the newer chip is more energy efficient, too, with Apple touting a 40% improvement in power consumption just for the A13's GPU.